-Canon in-body stabilization could be coming to the company's full frame mirrorless cameras
+Canon may bring in-body image stabilization to full frame mirrorless line

 For so long, Canon has dodged requests for in-body stabilization.
 But a recent report claims Canon in-body stabilization for its mirrorless line is coming.